ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation guidance**

-* CytobandLocation is intended to enable the representation of cytogenetic results from karyotyping or low-resolution molecular methods.
+* ChromosomeLocation is intended to enable the representation of cytogenetic results from karyotyping or low-resolution molecular methods.
 Precise :ref:`SequenceLocations` should be preferred when known.